 Other Class Action Lawsuits.
 Fifteen class action lawsuits filed in May, June and July 2002 on behalf of purchasers of securities of RRI and/or Reliant Energy have been consolidated in federal district court in Houston.
 RRI and certain of its former and current executive officers are named as defendants.
 The consolidated complaint also names RRI, Reliant Energy, the underwriters of the initial public offering of RRI's common stock in May 2001 (RRI Offering), and RRI's and Reliant Energy's independent auditors as defendants.
 The consolidated amended complaint seeks monetary relief purportedly on behalf of purchasers of common stock of Reliant Energy or RRI during certain time periods ranging from February 2000 to May 2002, and purchasers of common stock that can be traced to the RRI Offering.
 The plaintiffs allege, among other things, that the defendants misrepresented their revenues and trading volumes by engaging in round-trip trades and improperly accounted for certain structured transactions as cash-flow hedges, which resulted in earnings from these transactions being accounted for as future earnings rather than being accounted for as earnings in fiscal year 2001.
 In January 2004, the trial judge dismissed the plaintiffs' allegations that the defendants had engaged in fraud, but claims based on alleged misrepresentations in the registration statement issued in the RRI Offering remain.
 In June 2004, the plaintiffs filed a motion for class certification, which the court granted in February 2005.
 The defendants appealed the court's order certifying the class and asked the trial court to reconsider its ruling certifying the class.
 In July 2005, the parties announced that they had reached a settlement in this matter, subject to court approval.
+The parties filed a stipulation and agreement of settlement in September 2005, and in October 2005, filed a corrected and supplemental submission at the court's request.
+Notice is being sent to settlement class members and a settlement fairness hearing is set for January 2006.
 The terms of the settlement do not require a payment by CenterPoint Energy or the Company.

 In May 2002, three class action lawsuits were filed in federal district court in Houston on behalf of participants in various employee benefits plans sponsored by CenterPoint Energy.
 Two of the lawsuits have been dismissed without prejudice.
 CenterPoint Energy and certain current and former members of its benefits committee are the remaining defendants in the third lawsuit.
 That lawsuit alleges that the defendants breached their fiduciary duties to various employee benefits plans, directly or indirectly sponsored by CenterPoint Energy, in violation of the Employee Retirement Income Security Act of 1974.
 The plaintiffs allege that the defendants permitted the plans to purchase or hold securities issued by CenterPoint Energy when it was imprudent to do so, including after the prices for such securities became artificially inflated because of alleged securities fraud engaged in by the defendants.
 The complaint seeks monetary damages for losses suffered on behalf of the plans and a putative class of plan participants whose accounts held CenterPoint Energy or RRI securities, as well as restitution.
 Both the plaintiffs and the defendants have pending motions for summary judgment before the court.
-The court is expected to establish a trial date for this case later in the fall.
+Trial is set for January